The TAP (Tigo Access Point) is a wireless antenna that allows communication between the Cloud Connect Advanced (CCA) and the TS4 optimizers.

 The range of a TAP, with hops, is a maximum of 115ft (35m).
 If modules are located more than 115ft (35m) from the TAP, use additional TAPs.

 For best results, the TAP needs to be placed within 33ft (10m) of at least five TS4s.

 Below is an illustration of the hop distance between the TAP and optimizers.

 Below is an illustration of the range and scale of a TAP/Mesh layout, using average size modules.
 In this example, there are over 500 modules within range of the TAP, much more than the limit of 300 per TAP.
 Since this array is 560 modules, we would need two TAPs.
 As you can see, we would have a lot of freedom in placing them.

 For a more complete understanding of how TAP works, see our article TAP and Mesh.

 For instructions on installing TAP, see our Interactive Installation and Safety Manual.

-For more information concerning design and installation using TAP, see the articles Determine Number of TAPs/Gateways and Cloud Connects.
+For more information concerning design and installation using TAP, see the articles Determine Number of TAP and Cloud Connect Units.